Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cross-Cutting Cryptographic Interpretation

 This regime is characterized by four simultaneous properties.
 First, it exhibits a stable latency plateau around 1.4 seconds rather than a broad gradient of increasingly bad cases.
 Second, it is tightly linked to signature placement: once SLH-DSA reaches the leaf, the heavy regime appears consistently across campaigns, topology variants, and KEX modes.
 Third, its relation to transport weakens sharply, as shown by the transport correlations and the wire-size counterexamples.
 Fourth, it is comparatively insensitive to changes in key-establishment mode, as Campaign~D shows.

 Taken together, these properties indicate that leaf-SLH is not simply the expensive end of an otherwise continuous design space.
 It is a qualitatively different authentication regime with its own internal regularity.
-The scenarios in that class do vary in transmitted bytes, chain composition, and hierarchy structure, but they remain confined to a common heavy band whose defining feature is the placement of SLH-DSA in the handshake-exposed leaf.
+The scenarios in that class vary in transmitted bytes, chain composition, and hierarchy structure, but they remain confined to a common heavy band whose defining feature is the placement of SLH-DSA in the handshake-exposed leaf.

-This is why the paper treats leaf-SLH as a regime concept rather than as a single bad design point.
+The paper therefore treats leaf-SLH as a regime concept rather than as a single bad design point.
 The experimental campaigns reveal a recurring structure in which certificate placement drives the handshake into a state that is only weakly explained by transport, highly stable across scenario variants, and operationally distinct from both the all-ML baseline and the bounded upper-layer-SLH cases.

-The next section deepens that interpretation by asking where the cost of this regime actually resides.
-If leaf-SLH defines a distinct state of TLS authentication, the natural causal question is whether that state is balanced across both peers, validation-skewed, or overwhelmingly concentrated on the server side.
+The next section examines where the cost of this regime resides.
+If leaf-SLH defines a distinct state of TLS authentication, the next causal question is whether that state is balanced across both peers, validation-skewed, or overwhelmingly concentrated on the server side.